 In fact, this is really part of the charm of the whole experience.
-There are no commercial temptations to deal with, no shop, no souvenirs.
-You simply had the feeling of being shown around someone’s home by friends in their absence, which I suppose is exactly what was taking place.
+There are no commercial temptations to deal with: no shop, very few souvenirs.
+You simply have the feeling of being shown around someone’s home by friends in their absence, which I suppose is exactly what is taking place.
 Only the ‘someone’ in question was a the famous poet Laureate, Alfred Tennyson and his family who lived there 150 years ago.

 Some of the highlights …

 No photography allowed inside on the tour.
 So I have borrowed pictures from the internet and credited to their source wherever possible.
 If you spot your photo here, by the way, and have objections, do let me know and I’ll remove it.